gavinr/world-countries-centroids/README.md

 - _There is no generally accepted definition of geographic center, and no completely satisfactory method for determining it._ ([USGS](https://pubs.er.usgs.gov/publication/70039437))
 - _The geographic center of a region is a fundamental geographic concept, and yet there is no commonly accepted method for its determination._ ([Peter A. Rogerson](https://www.tandfonline.com/doi/full/10.1080/00330124.2015.1062707))

+Version 1.0 has been updated to use the centroid of the largest land mass.
+This way large countries with many disparate areas (like USA, New Zealand, Chile, Portugal) have more rational center points.

 ## Schema

 - `longitude`